ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ## RateLimit-Limit {#ratelimit-limit-field}

-The `RateLimit-Limit` response field indicates the `request-quota` associated to the client in the current `time-window`.
+The `RateLimit-Limit` response field indicates the `service-limit` associated to the client in the current `time-window`.

 If the client exceeds that limit, it MAY not be served.